 Clearly, longevity is just one factor among many, and we only have limited influence with a healthy lifestyle and good habits.
 Genetics and random chance are at least as impactful and cannot be controlled.
 However, factors retirees CAN control also have significant influence on the success of a retirement cash flow plan.
 Realizing this, we believe the most prudent approach is to assume a life expectancy beyond what the actuarial data shows and then layer in calculations for variances in planning assumptions.
 These include:

-- If not already retired, it’s obvious to most that the later the retirement, the better chance of having ample retirement funds.
+- Retirement Date: If not already retired, it’s obvious to most that the later the retirement, the better chance of having ample retirement funds.
 It is surprisingly striking to see just how even one more working year can significantly impact the success of the plan.
 If nothing else, it’s a buffer against the unknowable longevity variable.

-- Also an important consideration (as already referenced), are the benefits at various claiming ages combined with the impact on the existing portfolio, spending, tax rates, and legacy goals.
+- Social Security Claiming: Also an important consideration (as already referenced), are the benefits at various claiming ages combined with the impact on the existing portfolio, spending, tax rates, and legacy goals.
 Some call Social Security the ultimate longevity insurance (a government-backed, inflation-adjusted annuity) and making the right call on when to claim is a crucial decision for retiree cash flow.

 Broadly speaking, we believe it’s best to assume longevity of at least age 100, barring any known health issues, when projecting out a multi-decade retirement cash flow model for those about to retire or recently retired.
 Of course, we also need to incorporate in all the aforementioned factors in addition to lifetime goals for charitable intentions, travel, and gifts to heirs.
 However, these plans are anything but “set it and forget it” as each variable changes by the day.
 Portfolio volatility along with changes to spending patterns, goals, health, births, deaths, and marriages are all factors that redirect the trajectory of the projection.
 This is why the retirement cash flow plan should be updated at least annually and even more frequently if feasible.